They didn’t believe in equal opportunity.

-But, perhaps also, some of Jesus’ heartache was because the disciples who had walked with Him for three years were still falling short of showing kindness to the lost and dying world He was called to pay the penalty of sin for.
-Here, two of His trusted three were ready to incinerate the Samaritans.
-In contrast, He was ready to step into the flames of Hell in order to save them.
+Perhaps, some of Jesus’ heartache came because the disciples who had walked with Him for three years still failed to show kindness to some.
+On this occasion, two of His inner three wanted to incinerate the Samaritans.
+Jesus, however, was ready to step into Hell’s flames to save them.
 He wanted His disciples to understand sacrificial grace.

-You have heard that it was said, You shall love your neighbor, and hate your enemy.
+You have heard that it was said, “You shall love your neighbor, and hate your enemy.”
 But I say to you, Love your enemies and pray for those who persecute you.

 Lord Jesus, help me to be an equal opportunity giver of kindness and a conduit of Your grace.
+In Jesus’ name, amen.